All That May Do My Rhyme

-All That May Do My Rhyme is an album by the American musician Roky Erickson, released in 1995.
-It was released at the same time as a book, Openers II: The Lyrics of Roky Erickson, that collected Erickson's poems and lyrics.
+All That May Do My Rhyme is an album by the American musician Roky Erickson.
+It was released in 1995 on Trance Syndicate Records, an independent record label founded in 1990 by King Coffey, drummer of Austin, Texas, band the Butthole Surfers.

-The album was a packaging of new songs with ones issued on the 1985 Clear Night for Love EP.
+The album was a packaging of new songs with ones issued on the 1985 Clear Night for Love EP (tracks 3, 5, 9–11).
 An unlisted track, "We Sell Soul", is a 1965 song by Erickson's band the Spades.
-All That May Do My Rhyme was Erickson's first studio album in almost a decade.
+All That May Do My Rhyme was Erickson's first studio album in about a decade.

 Production

 The album was produced by Speedy Sparks, Stuart Sullivan, and Casey Monahan.
 Paul Leary, Barry "Frosty" Smith, and Charlie Sexton contributed to All That May Do My Rhyme.
 Lou Ann Barton sang on one of the two versions of "Starry Eyes".
 Sumner Erickson, Roky's brother, played tuba on the album.

-It was released on Trance Syndicate Records, an independent record label founded in 1990 by King Coffey, drummer of Austin, Texas band the Butthole Surfers.
+The album was released at the same time as a book, Openers II: The Lyrics of Roky Erickson, that collected Erickson's poems and lyrics.

 Critical reception

-Rolling Stone determined that "if Erickson covers a lot of territory, it is because his music has always functioned as a living archive of musical form, exploring the seams between supposedly incongruous genres."
+Rolling Stone determined that, "if Erickson covers a lot of territory, it is because his music has always functioned as a living archive of musical form, exploring the seams between supposedly incongruous genres."
 The Boston Globe wrote that "Erickson looks at loves lost and sought in ballads given a light, melodic touch."
 The Austin American-Statesman deemed the album "arguably his most accessible and listener-friendly to date, with the sort of buoyant melodicism, lyrical invention and shimmering jangle that the R.E.M. generation can accept as a kindred musical spirit."